 My wife started her own business and became a part of the world of craft fairs and farmers markets, and as a result I started to have a new sense of appreciation for the quality and effort that goes into those kinds of products.
-Since then, I’ve wanted to try and buy more locally made items…but honestly I just didn’t always have the time to visit fairs or the farmers market to find gifts for mom, grandma, grandpa, aunts, uncles, and on goes the list.
-As a result, I sometimes would just resort to some random item at the store or Amazon in the last minute.
+Since then, I’ve wanted to try and buy more locally made items…but honestly I just didn’t always have the time to visit individual fairs or the farmers market to find gifts for mom, grandma, grandpa, aunts, uncles, and on goes the list.

 It all changed with the Cedar Rapids Marketplace